DeltaSignum/Dynamic-Zero/docs/theory.md

 1. Formalize the mathematical state-space model for state-dependent dynamic air mass coupling.
 2. Empirical measurement of phase response and impedance shifts across scaling steps (Module → Megablock 64).
 3. Open-source release of 3D-printable CAD models, slice profiles, and measurement sets for independent verification.

 ---

-## Implementation Paths

-Dynamic Zero is an architectural principle, not a fixed product form.
-It supports two distinct implementation paths:

-- **Recursive modular architecture:** Module → Block → Superblock → Megablock → N. The system grows as a self-similar array; each scaling step adds emergent properties not present at the level below.
-- **Standalone architecture:** A single enclosure — for example, a premium multi-way loudspeaker — implementing DZ principles (DMI, DM Impulser, DM Container, DM Delta Compensator) without further recursive scaling.

-Both paths share the same core operating principle.
-The choice between them is an engineering decision, not an architectural one.

----